Xedex: History

 The working environment at Xedex began to unravel as Smith took umbrage with Landgarten and Joffe's expenditures for the company.
-By his estimate, the company went through $1.5 million of the initial $2.5 million startup capital in five months, with $40,000 of the company's $300,000 monthly spending solely going toward rent at the company's Avenue of the Americas suite.
-In July 1982, Smith ousted Landgerten and Joffe and relocated Xedex to Suffern in upstate New York, closer to Xedex's sister company Microlog, which was responsible for the manufacturing of Xedex's products.
+By his estimate, the company went through $1.5 million of the initial $2.5 million startup capital in five months, with $40,000 of the company's $300,000 monthly spending solely going toward rent at the company's Avenue of the Americas suite at Burlington House.
+In July 1982, Smith ousted Landgerten and Joffe and relocated Xedex to Suffern in downstate New York, closer to Xedex's sister company Microlog, which was responsible for the manufacturing of Xedex's products.
 Immediately afterward, Landgerten began mounting a buyout of Smith's interest in the company, although he was ultimately unsuccessful.
 Xedex's spending was reduced to $90,000 per month, while the company began research and development of new, more diverse hardware products.
 Smith replaced Landgarten as president of Xedex with Robert Watson.

 On September 24, 1982, Xedex and Microlog were acquired by Smith's shell company, Duke of Energy Corporation, based in Cushing, Oklahoma.
 Duke of Energy later renamed itself to TU International in 1983 after acquiring Terminals Unlimited, Inc., a terminal manufacturer based in Falls Church, Virginia.
 In October 1982, the company announced its second hardware product, Baby Talk, an expansion card for the IBM PC that allowed it to emulate a IBM 3270 terminal for communicating with IBM mainframes.
 In early 1983, Xedex released the Little Red Ram, a 256-KB RAM expansion card that was bundled with P.D.Q., a RAM disk configuration utility developed in-house.
 In February 1983, Xedex released Baby Tex, a Z80 coprocessor card for Texas Instruments' TI Professional Computer.